-- Small scale production businesses - Satellite offices or back offices, for technology or other higher-paying jobs - Privately owned co-working and shared office spaces
+- Small-scale production businesses - Satellite offices or back offices, for technology or other higher-paying jobs - Privately owned co-working and shared office spaces - Tourism and outdoor recreation centered businesses Eligible businesses must serve visitors from outside the region as described in the Tourism investment category.

 The application must describe how the proposed project for incentive aligns with the community's comprehensive business district planning efforts.
-Grant awards will require a performance agreement and will be limited to up to \$30,000 and no more than 25% of the capital costs for construction or equipping costs for the new business enterprise.
+The Commission is interested in projects that have defined outcomes and a market case, making them closer to realizing outcomes and requiring a shorter time to producing measurable, and tangible impacts.
+Grant awards will require a performance agreement and will be limited to up to \$100,000 and no more than 25% of the capital costs for construction or equipment costs for the new business enterprise.